The great Champions League illusion: A European Super League in all but name | Goal.com

 The significance of TV money cannot be overstated either.
 One only has to look at the wealth of the Premier League to see evidence of the incredible effect rights deals can have on a domestic competition.

-As pointed out in one study carried out by European Leagues and seen by Goal, a quarter of all expenditure on broadcast content in Europe is allocated to football.
+As pointed out in the European Leagues' study 'The Financial Landscape of European Football', a quarter of all expenditure on broadcast content in Europe is allocated to football.
 We are clearly no longer talking about the people's game, then, but a lucrative entertainment industry.

 However, the area which has experienced the biggest growth over the past 10 years is UCC distributions.